juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 ---
 description: Juspay Saleor Payment App Setup
 ---
-This app connects Juspay's Hyperswitch and Hypercheckout with Saleor, enabling merchants to process payments securely and efficiently within their Saleor storefront for both Indian and international customers.
+Connects Juspay's Hyperswitch and Hypercheckout with Saleor, enabling merchants to process payments securely and efficiently within their Saleor storefront for both Indian and international customers.

 {% hint style="info" %}
 This section covers the steps to setup Juspay payment app through saleor